This post may include affiliate links that earn us a small commission.

-If you see it become oily on the surface, whisk it again with a tablespoon of water.
+If you see it become oily at the surface, whisk it again by adding a tablespoon of water.

 You can make your homemade mayonnaise much safer by using pasteurized eggs.
 Pasteurized eggs do not carry the risk of semolina or other bacteria or germs.

 Store-bought mayo too uses pasteurized eggs, so they are safe to consume.
 Many brands do not use eggs at all and instead use emulsifying agents, so raw eggs’ risk does not matter.

 Indeed, you can do that.
 I have used whole eggs for convenience without compromising the taste and texture of good mayonnaise.

 The original recipe calls for egg yolks, giving your mayo a more rich texture.
 Many brands make mayo with just egg yolks, but yes, the yolks are not used in the correct ratio to oil and are thus diluted.